openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Batch Credential Endpoint {#batch-credential-endpoint}

-The Batch Credential Endpoint issues multiple Credentials as approved by the End-User upon presentation of a valid Access Token representing this approval.
+The Batch Credential Endpoint issues multiple Credentials in one Batch Credential Response as approved by the End-User upon presentation of a valid Access Token representing this approval.

 Communication with the Batch Credential Endpoint MUST utilize TLS.

 The client can request issuance of multiple Credentials of certain types and formats at the same time.
+This includes Credentials of the same type and multiple formats, different types and one format, or both.

-When using the Batch Credential Endpoint, a Credential Request included in a Batch Credential Request and a Credential Response included in a Batch Credential Response is used in the same manner as for the Credential Endpoint.
-The same applies to a deferred Credential Response.
+When using the Batch Credential Endpoint, a Credential Request (see (#credential_request)) included in a Batch Credential Request and a Credential Response (see (#credential_response)) or Deferred Credential Response (see (#deferred-credential_response)) included in a Batch Credential Response is used in the same manner as for the Credential Endpoint (see (#credential-endpoint)) or Deferred Credential Endpoint (see (#deferred-credential-issuance)).

-## Batch Credential Request {#credential_batch_request}
+## Batch Credential Request {#batch-credential_request}

-When using the Batch Credential Request, the Batch Credential Request is used in the same manner as the Credential Request for the Credential Endpoint with the addition that the Batch Credential Request MUST be sent as a JSON array where each element is a JSON object representing a Credential Request.
+The Batch Credential Endpoint allows a client to send multiple Credential Request objects (as defined in (#credential-request)) in an array in order to request the issuance of multiple credential at once.

 Below is a non-normative example of a Batch Credential Request: